INCF/HAWG-examples/README.md

 ##HAWG - The Human Atlasing Working Group - example JSON atlas header files

 The idea of these examples is to create a common JSON header file format that describes the labels and metadata in an atlas such that re-use and integration between atlases is more easily possible across multiple software packages.
 There is currently no intention to change or specify the format of the atlas files themselves (Nifti-1, MINC, NRRD, etc) but rather just the descriptive metadata.
 For maximum compatibility with most of the software tools we strongly suggest Nifti-1.
+See also https://github.com/stity/atlas-schema for some first work on a json schema of the format specification.

 ##Current members of the HAWG are:
 Mathew Abrams <mathew@incf.org>,